Jack Moorhouse: Manchester United

+Leyton Orient (loan)

 In August 2025 he moved on loan to Leyton Orient.
 He made his first start for Leyton Orient on 12 August 2025 in their EFL Cup 1-0 defeat at home against Wycombe Wanderers.
+He returned to United on deadline day in February 2026 after making 24 appearances for the Londoners.

+Dundee (loan)

+On 2 September 2026, Moorhouse joined Scottish Premiership club Dundee on a season-long loan.

 International career

 Born in England, he is eligible to play for the Republic of Ireland, and was called into an Ireland U19s training camp in the summer of 2023.
 Moorhouse received his first Republic of Ireland U21 call up in March 2025 for friendlies against Scotland U21 & Hungary U21 in Spain.
 He made his debut for the side against Scotland U21 on 21 March, in a 2–0 defeat.

 Style of play

 His ball-carrying prowess has stood out at junior level.